djackson1/vPlayer/README.md

   <!-- !vPlayer code -->
   ```

-  if you want to have multiple activation links on the page, you just need to add another link with the class `vplayer-poup`
+  if you want to have multiple activation links on the page, you just need to add another anchor tag with the class `vplayer-poup`
   ```
   <!-- e.g. in the navbar somewhere, as well as a link on the page -->
   <a class="vplayer-popup">